Sponsor your Spouse or Partner to Canada

 Common-Law Partner

-You are not legally married but have lived with your partner in a conjugal relationship for at least 12 consecutive months.
+You have been living together in a marriage-like relationship for at least 12 consecutive months.

 Conjugal Partner

-You are in a committed, marriage-like relationship for at least one year but cannot live together due to exceptional circumstances beyond your control (e.g., legal or immigration barriers).
-This is a rare category and requires extensive proof.
+You have been in a committed relationship for at least one year but could not live together or marry due to circumstances beyond your control (legal or immigration barriers).

 In-Canada vs. Outland Sponsorship